-One meaningful way productions are making that jump is with COVID-19 Safety Compliance Officers.
+One meaningful way productions are staying safer on set is with COVID-19 Safety Compliance Officers.

 In most cases, Public Health and union regulations require production companies to have a certified COVID-19 Safety Compliance Officer present on set from pre-call to taillights.
 But depending on what producer you chat with, COVID-19 Safety Compliance Officers have different connotations.